Chapter 6: Requisites

 members with guidance as they start the process of establishing course

-Matriculation Office coordinates the review process of all proposed
+preparation).
+The Matriculation Office coordinates the review process

 - Departments submit necessary documentation supporting their requisite request (see details in Completing the Review Process) through CurricUNET.

-- The Prerequisite Coordinator (Matriculation Office) reviews and provides preliminary approval of the justificaiton for the requisites.
+- The Requisites Coordinator (Matriculation Office) reviews and provides preliminary approval of the justification for the requisites.

 - Final approval is provided by the full Curriculum Committee during its meetings.

-Questions about procedures for selection or establishment of prerequisites, corequisites, and advisories should be directed to the Prerequisite Coordinator in the Matriculation Office.
+Questions about procedures for selection or establishment of prerequisites, corequisites, and advisories should be directed to the Requisites Coordinator in the Matriculation Office.